zzzDavid/zzzDavid/README.md

 ## <img src="https://res.cloudinary.com/dxzx2bxch/image/upload/v1603289024/github/rainbow_smywp9.svg" height="40"/> What I'm working on

+Generally, I want to make hardware designing and implementation faster and easier.

 - **FPGA Compiler**

 I worked on an automatic hard block placer [RapidLayout](https://arxiv.org/abs/2002.06998) with Prof. Nachiket Kapre at the University of Waterloo.
 We want to make placement for large-scale accelerators faster and easier.
 This project is still active as we work to bring RapidLayout more general.

 - **Deep Learning Tool Chain**

-At NICS lab and Novauto Technology, I work on deploying neural networks on FPGAs.
+At NICS lab and Novauto Technology, I worked on deploying neural networks on FPGAs.
 Specifically, this process includes network pruning, quantization and compilation.
 I maintain a set of tools to deploy TensorFlow, PyTorch and Caffe neural network models on Xilinx FPGA.

-- **Domain-Specific Language**
+- **Domain-Specific Languages**

-I am one of the developer of [HeteroCL](https://heterocl.csl.cornell.edu/), a next-generation heterogenous DSL.
+I am in the developer team of [HeteroCL](https://heterocl.csl.cornell.edu/), a next-generation heterogenous DSL.
 HeteroCL decouples key hardware customizations from the algorithm specification, to boost hardware developing efficiency and design portability.
 I developed a SystemC backend to generate ASIC design at Intel.
 Currently, there are many exciting projects going on around HeteroCL, including efforts for hardware verification, sparse architectures, and MLIR integration.

-Generally, I want to make hardware designing and implementation faster and easier.

 ### <img align="center" src="https://res.cloudinary.com/dxzx2bxch/image/upload/v1603300538/github/computer_pdu3z6.svg" width="30"/> My Blog
 I maintain a personal blog website: [zzzdavid.tech](https://www.zzzdavid.tech).
 Just trying to put down things I'm doing and stuff that I read or learned.